 For example, a pharmaceutical or food and beverage business will probably concentrate on quality losses before availability and performance losses.

 We will help you minimize your six big losses today.

 How Digitization Can Help

-Fortunately, digital manufacturing operating systems (Digital-MOS) offer all the necessary tools you need to not only measure and monitor the Six Big Losses, but to do so more efficiently — enabling you to improve your OEE in the process.
+Fortunately, connected worker platforms offer all the necessary tools you need to not only measure and monitor the Six Big Losses, but to do so more efficiently — enabling you to improve your OEE in the process.